Mitro57vic/Lernbericht.FM/README.md

 *In this project i'm going to show you what i learned in my vacations.*

-**In my vacations I learned to use the Harden step back in Basketball.(Harden step back is known as the most important move in the NBA)**
+**In my vacations I learned to use the Harden step back in Basketball.(Harden step back is known as one of the most important moves in the NBA)**

 ![1200x0](https://user-images.githubusercontent.com/110892641/184816994-e9ffa0dd-bae6-4dc7-9f59-d4a478b62f03.jpg)